 This is the eigthth in a series of notes to fifteen lectures for my class ITSF5001: Ethnography and Participant Observation.

 Observation supplies fact.
 Induction ascends from fact to law.
 Deduction, applying the pure logic of mathematics, reverses the process and descends from law to fact.
-The facts of observation are liable to the uncertainties and inaccuracies of the human senses; and the first inducation of law are rough approximations to the truth.
+The facts of observation are liable to the uncertainties and inaccuracies of the human senses; and the first induction of law are rough approximations to the truth.
 The law is freed from the defects of observation and converted by the speculations of the geometer into exact form.
-But it has ceased to be be pure induction, and has become ideal hyptohesis.
+But it has ceased to be be pure induction, and has become ideal hypothesis.
 Deductions are made from its syllogistic precision, and consequent facts are logically evolved without immediate reference to the actual events of nature.
 If the results of computation coincide, not merely qualitatively but quantitatively, with observation, the law is established as a reality, and is restored to the domain of induction.
 (Benjamin Peirce, Ideality in the Physical Sciences 1881: 163-4)

-1. The cycle: induction from observations to analytic statements ("theories," "laws," "rules," "models" ?), deduction from statements about verification or the recognition of limitations in the statement, leading to further observations and inductive sharpening founded on a better discursive representation of some aspect of experience for some purpose.
+1. the hypothetico-deductive cycle: ("theories," "laws," "rules), deduction from statements about verification or the recognition of limitations in the statement, leading to further observations and inductive sharpening founded on a better discursive representation of some aspect of experience for some purpose. (predominently used in sociology and other "data-driven" disciplines). (aka "quantitative" research; "empirical";).

 3. Which is why it is mostly not a good idea to delegate any part of the process to someone else: the ethnographer is involved in all the activities.